harshbhatia66/BallsDeepLearning/DataPipeline/readme.md

 Then we transcribe the audio.
 This will create a metadata file for all the transcripts and their filenames - transcribe_audio.ipynb

-Then we will perfrom speaker identification.
-This will create a verification metadata file - filter_audio.ipynb
+Then we will perfrom speaker identification, this will create a verification metadata file - filter_audio.ipynb It needs a reference folder of audio clips to use to identify our desired speaker.
 Note: Currently this will identify only one person and, we need to add capability to recognise other speakers as well.

 Compile the transcript dataset using this metadata - identify.py